pdh11/cotton/cotton-usb-host/README.md

-If your Raspberry&nbsp;Pi Pico is itself powered by USB (perhaps via a Pico Debug Probe), then it will not have enough power to reliably supply USB power to downstream devices unless you power your Pico's VUSB/GND pins from a separate 5V power supply.
-Alternatively, you could use a _powered_ hub.
-(Powered hubs with micro-USB plugs are often sold as "[OTG hubs](https://www.amazon.co.uk/AuviPal-Adapter-Playstation-Classic-Raspberry-Black/dp/B083WML1XB/)".)
+If your Raspberry&nbsp;Pi Pico is itself powered by USB (perhaps via a Pico Debug Probe), then it will not have enough power to reliably supply USB power to downstream devices unless you power your Pico's VUSB/GND pins from a separate 5V power supply &mdash; and perhaps not even then.
+For best results with multiple devices, you should use a _powered_ hub.
+(Powered hubs with micro-USB plugs, compatible with the Raspberry&nbsp;Pi Pico in host mode, are often sold as "[OTG hubs](https://www.amazon.co.uk/AuviPal-Adapter-Playstation-Classic-Raspberry-Black/dp/B083WML1XB/)".)

-The crate is split between a generic (hardware-agnostic) `UsbBus` class, and a host-controller driver specific to the RP2040.
+The crate is split between a generic (hardware-agnostic) [`usb_bus::UsbBus`] class, and a host-controller driver specific to the RP2040.
 So the minimal code example would involve: